junnjiee/just-dca/README.md

 ./start.sh
 ```

-The script uses gnome-terminal.
+The script assumes that you use `gnome-terminal`.
 Change it to your terminal emulator if necessary.

 ## Suggest a feature or report bugs?